A Brief History

 Teaching English Bible Classes

 Since English is a required language for all Japanese students (junior high through college), and the Japanese are traveling more widely and eager to improve their English, English Bible classes are an effective way of sharing the Gospel.
 English Bible classes are an opportunity to teach the Bible in English, after which further explanation is given in Japanese.
 All students must have an English-Japanese New Testament and are asked to read it before and during class.
-Walter is currently teaching two English Bible classes at the downtown Kagoshima Church of Christ.
+Walter is currently teaching one English Bible class at the downtown Kagoshima Church of Christ.

 Working with Japanese Ministers

 The Maxeys do not work alone.
-They work in close cooperation with five Japanese ministers of the churches of Christ in Kagoshima Prefecture.
+They work in close cooperation with four Japanese ministers of the churches of Christ in Kagoshima Prefecture.
 Walter attends the Japanese ministers’ monthly meeting for fellowship and to work with them on various projects throughout the year.

 The churches of Christ in Kagoshima Prefecture jointly own a campground at the foot of mountains across the bay from Kagoshima City.
 Walter serves as manager of this campground.

 Christian Bookstore Ministry

 Walter now oversees the Christian bookstore ministry begun by his father in the town of Kanoya (almost 2 hours away).